9 Best Pool Poles in 2023 – Reviews & Top Picks

 |U.S. Pool Supply Pool Pole||

 1. Skimlite 9018 Telescoping Pool Cleaning Pole – Best Overall

-Hand-made in the USA, the Skimlite 9018 Telescoping Pool Cleaning pole is an impressive piece of pool equipment.
+Hand-made in the USA, the Skimlite 9018 Telescoping Pool Cleaning pole, our pick for the best pool pole overall, is an impressive piece of pool equipment.
 It’s rock solid and as sturdy as nearly any pole we’ve seen.
 Even fully extended to its maximum length of 18 feet we experienced no bending of the pole.
 Pushing it through water it manages to stay firm and strong, never bending under the pressure.
 Despite its excellent reach, it can still fold down to a manageable six feet for easier storing.
 And surprisingly, this is a very light pole.
 Even though it’s made from 18 feet of thick metal, it weighs just 3.4 pounds.

 With the 18-foot reach of the Skimlite pole, we had no problems reaching the center of our pools to clean out any debris that had sunk to the bottom.
 For most pools, we didn’t even have to fully extend the pole to reach.
 Our only complaint was about the locking cams.
 After tightening them all the way, they became pretty difficult to break loose again.
 It’s also not the cheapest pool pole, but it’s definitely a case of getting what you pay for.

 2. JED Pool Tools 50-560-16 Anodized Telescopic Pole – Best Value